alexandercurtis/rif/README.md

     rif 56 7 /
     8

-`-` negates the number on the top of the stack and replaces it
+`-` pops two numbers from the stack and pushes the result of subtracting the second from the first

     rif 1 -
     -1